marypiper/WIB_scRNA-seq/lessons/SC_pre-QC.md

 - **R1 (61 bp Read 1):** sequence of the read (Red top arrow)
 - **R2 (8 bp Index Read 1 (i7)):** cellular barcode - which cell read originated from (Purple top arrow)
 - **R3 (8 bp Index Read 2 (i5)):** sample/library index - which sample read originated from (Red bottom arrow)
-- **R4 (14 bp Read 2):** read 2 and barcode/UMI - remaining cellular barcode and UMI - which transcript read originated from (Purple bottom arrow)
+- **R4 (14 bp Read 2):** read 2 and remaining cellular barcode and UMI - which transcript read originated from (Purple bottom arrow)

-The analysis workflow for scRNA-seq is generally similar for the differing droplet-based scRNA-seq methods, but the parsing of the UMIs, cell IDs, and sample indices, will differ between them.
+The analysis workflow for scRNA-seq is similar for the different droplet-based scRNA-seq methods, but the parsing of the UMIs, cell IDs, and sample indices, will differ between them.
 For example, below is a schematic of the 10X sequence reads, where the indices, UMIs and barcodes are placed differently:

 <p align="center">
 <img src="../img/10_seq_method.png" width="600">